 Yume Hoshijima

 In my spare time, I spend lots of time outdoors: I train for standard-distance triathlons, and I explore the Bay Area’s numerous parks.
 I’m a news junkie who prizes and hoards interesting and occasionally useful information.
 If not for my belief that today’s grave environmental problems require legal responses, I would have been an aerospace, civil, or mechanical engineer: I’m fascinated by complicated machines, civil infrastructure, and technology in general.
-I believe that the rule of law is of paramount importance and that attorneys have a sacred duty to defend our civic institutions.

 Please don’t hesitate to get in touch at yume.hoshijima [at] aya.yale.edu.